IP Summit Speakers for 2020

 Joe Re, Knobbe Martens

 Mr. Re is a nationally recognized trial and appellate attorney, having handled high-stakes technology cases in federal courts throughout the country for over thirty years.
+Mr. Re currently serves as President Elect of the American Intellectual Property Law Association and served as President of the Federal Circuit Bar Association.

 The National Law Journal has named Mr. Re one of the “100 Most Influential Lawyers in America” and as a “Winning Litigator.”
 The Daily Journal has repeatedly named Mr. Re as one of the top “100 Leading Lawyers in California.”
 In 2015, Mr. Re was recognized as “MVP of the Year – Intellectual Property” by Law360.
 In 2004, The California Lawyer named Re “California Attorney of the Year.”
 Mr. Re’s numerous awards and honors are detailed below.